sa64r/sa64r/README.md

 - I've worked at a YC Startup that was in the process of turning into a scale up

-- Currently I work at an early stage AI startup as a founding engineer building an agent for the recruiement industry
+- Currently I'm engineer number 2 at an early stage AI startup as a founding engineer building an agent for the recruiement industry

 ## 🚀 Languages and Tools